Lost Pubs of Romney Marsh

 This location is some 2 miles to the south of where the now Jolly Fisherman stands.

 It ceased being a pub at that location when its license was transferred to the present day Jolly Fisherman in c1935.
 Nothing remains of the old site today (2016).

 A Grade II Listed Building located in the High Street, it closed in 2015 and became a coffee shop in 2016

 A Grade II Listed Building located in Fairfield Road, it closed in c 2010.

 The Prince of Wales ce 2009

 A Grade II Listed Building located in New Street.
-Converted into two residentail properties.
+It closed in the 1970s and was subsequently converted into two residentail properties.

 The Rising Sun in 2009

 Grade II Listed Building located to the east of Newchurch on the junction with GIggers Green Road.
 Built in the 18th century, it ceased being a pub in in the 1990s and is now a private home.